Logo

 Tom’s visibly upset, but his wheels start turning and he thinks, “Right!
 Maybe they’re right… Maybe it’s time I get padel lessons after all.”

-Tom finally shows up for his first padel lesson, and his coach immediately sizes up the situation.
+Tom finally shows up for his first padel tennis lesson, and his coach immediately sizes up the situation.
 Tom’s swing is all wrong, he’s afraid of the glass, and he’s still using a semi-western tennis grip.
 Uh oh.

 Eventually, Tom improves and can play with Andy and his friends again.